cedadev/jasmin-help-hugo-hinode/content/docs/getting-started/present-ssh-key.md

 - Mac: "Terminal" or similar applications
 - Linux: "Terminal" or similar applications

 Note: the "standard" location to store your key is the `.ssh` directory within your home directory.
-Storing it elsewhere, particularly on Windows, can cause permissions problems.
+Storing it elsewhere, particularly on Windows, can cause problems with permissions.

 {{<command user="user" host="localhost">}}
 ssh -i path_to/my_private_key user@remotehost